7. What is direct responsible charge experience?

 11. After taking an exam, how will I be notified of the results?

 Approximately 4 - 6 weeks after taking the exam, you will be notified if you have passed or failed.
-If you have passed, you will receive a bill for the initial license fee (except for VSWS).
+If you have passed, you will receive a bill for the initial license fee.
 All examinees will receive an analysis of their test results.
 This analysis will show the number of correct/incorrect responses in each area of the exam.
 No one will be permitted to review the actual exams.

 12. Does New Jersey grant reciprocity to out-of-state license holders?